-Unfortunately the speed control was a major bugbear and charging arrangements for the motorbike batteries was less that idea.
+Unfortunately the speed control was a major bugbear and charging arrangements for the motorbike batteries were less than ideal.
 The big motor drew a lot of current and the bike battery worked well enough.
 The hull was buoyant enough that I ended up adding extra lead ballast in it to bring down the draught.
 I also managed to score 10 model truck tyres that I wired as fenders along the rubbing strake, and later on I added a small crane, zodiac, electric searchlights, internal lights and navigation lights.
 I was proud of my tug, she was awesome.

 I also bought a small centre island container ship that could be converted into a superstructure aft configuration made by Graupner under the unlikely name of Neptun.
 She too was radio controlled and was very fast on the water, too fast in fact and she really had to be reigned in or she would try to imitate a speedboat.
 Her motor was much smaller and more efficient and I had better battery life with her, although the limitation of both boats was the life of the penlights that were used in the radio receiver (4) and transmitter (8); back then rechargeable batteries were not as readily available as they are now.